noaa-afsc/wcUtils/README.md

 Often, it is desirable for the data to be represented in a more vertical nature where each record specifies a single hour of a day (for 'Percent Dry' data) or a specific Bin range for dive data.
 This vertical structure is more easily imported into relational databases or other analysis functions.
 Re-shaping (in this case 'melting') the data into this vertical structure is the purpose of this function.

 Initially, the 'MeltHistos'' function has been written to process only those histogram data related to haul-out behavior.
-These records are identified within the *-Histos.csv as having a HistType of 'Percent' (or, in the rarer case 'TwentyMinTimeline').
-This function requires the user to provide the path to the *-Histos.csv file and it returns a dataframe with three columns: DeployID, DataDateTime and PercentDry.
+These records are identified within the -Histos.csv' as having a HistType of 'Percent' (or, in the rarer case 'TwentyMinTimeline').
+This function requires the user to provide the path to the -Histos.csv' file and it returns a dataframe with three columns: DeployID, DataDateTime and PercentDry.
 All time values are in the UTC time zone.

 'PrepareToCrawl':

 This function is still under development.
-The goal is to take the output from 'MeltHistos(d,hist_type="Percent")' and properly format and process the data for import into the 'crawl' package when haul-out behavior is included as part of the moevement modeling process.
+The goal is to take the output from `MeltHistos(d,hist_type="Percent")` and properly format and process the data for import into the 'crawl' package when haul-out behavior is included as part of the moevement modeling process.